 Revenue arises at the point of time when the associated aircraft takes off or lands.
-The Company applied a practical expedient under NZ IFRS 15 and recognised revenue using a portfolio approach as the revenue is based on one standard contract Aeronautical Conditions of Use.
 Payment is due monthly (see note 5 for the payment terms).

 (ib) Parking

 Car park revenue is recognised in accordance with the hourly, daily or weekly parking charges over the time as the service is being transferred for the period when the vehicles use the carparks.
 From practical reasons the revenue is recorded at the time the car leaves the car park.
 Aircraft parking is recorded in accordance with the daily parking charges at the time the aircraft leaves the airport.
 The Company does not consider accrued park charges at a period end to be material based on regular assessment and any amounts are not adjusted for.
 Payment is due on departure from the carpark.